Securing Workloads: A Deep Dive into Source Verification for Non-Human Identities

 Isolated builds create controlled environments for software compilation.
 This prevents external influences and dependency conflicts.
 Think of it as a cleanroom for your code.

 - What are isolated builds?
 These are controlled environments for software compilation.
 They ensure a consistent and predictable build process.
+Tools like Docker, virtual machines, and chroot environments encapsulate the build process, its dependencies, and configurations, preventing interference from the host system or other processes.

 - Benefits of isolation: By preventing external influences and dependency conflicts, isolated builds enhance security.
 This controlled environment minimizes the risk of malicious code injection.